karkman/Physalia_EnvMetagenomics_2022/Day2/README.md

 #### Questions about the assembly QC

-1. __Which assembly has the longest contig when also long reads assemblies are included?__
+1. __Which assembly has the longest contig when also long reads assembly is included?__
 2. __Which assembly had the most contigs?__
-3. __Were the long read assemblies different from the corresponding short read assemblies?__
+3. __Was the long read assembly different from the short read assemblies?__
 4. __If yes, in what way?__